24/7 EMERGENCY SERVICE

 Challenge

 Erie County is famous for dense clay soil that holds water and doesn't drain.
-This clay creates the standing water and soggy yard problems that bring you here — but it also affects how French drains must be designed.
+This clay creates the standing water and soggy yard problems that bring you here, but it also affects how French drains must be designed.

 Our Approach

 We design French drains specifically for clay conditions: larger gravel volumes, proper filter fabric, higher-capacity pipe, and reliable discharge points.
-Clay won't absorb water, so the drain must move it somewhere — we plan that from day one.
+Clay won't absorb water, so the drain must move it somewhere.
+We plan that from day one.

 High Water Table